pkalivas/radiate/docs/source/codex.md

     struct NQueens(Vec<i32>);
     ```

-    A Codex for the NQueens problem.
+    A Codec for the NQueens problem.
     ```rust
-    struct NQueensCodex {
+    struct NQueensCodec {
         size: i32,
     }
     ```

-    Implement the Codex trait for the NQueensCodex.
+    Implement the Codec trait for the NQueensCodec.
 The `encode` function creates a `Genotype`
     with a single chromosome of `size` genes.
 The `decode` function creates a `NQueens` from the
     `Genotype`.
     ```rust
-    impl Codex<IntChromosome<i32>, NQueens> for NQueensCodex {
+    impl Codec<IntChromosome<i32>, NQueens> for NQueensCodec {
         fn encode(&self) -> Genotype<IntChromosome<i32>> {
             let genes = (0..self.size).map(|_| IntGene::from(0..self.size)).collect();
             let chromosomes = vec![IntChromosome { genes }];